task123/sim_db/docs/source/install_or_include.rst

     $ sim_db list_commands

+(This should also work on Windows as long as your Python directory and its *Scripts/* subdirectory is added to the *%PATH%*.)

 How to use any of them can be found either by running the with the ``--help`` or ``-h`` flag or reading the documentation of the :ref:`commands <Commands>`.
 Most of the commands need to have some sets of simulation parameters added to the database to work, so read the examples below to see how to do that.
+(The command line tool can also be invoked by running ``$ python -m sim_db``.)

 Testing the import of the python package can be done with: